 The best leaders:

 Spark conversations, not dominate them.
-The soul job of a leader in a small group is to get students talking about their faith.
+The sole job of a leader in a small group is to get students talking about their faith.
 The best leaders are the ones who know how to ask good questions to get students talking.
 Jesus was the best at asking questions and leaders need to follow that example.
 Poor leaders think this is the time for them to shine and let the students know how “theological” they are.
-If they want to talk, they shouldn’t be leaders.
+If they just want to talk, they shouldn’t be leaders.

 Want to multiply.
 The best leaders want their group to grow.
 They want to create a culture of inviting friends.
 The best leaders want to take on new leaders to train them up on how to create a learning, authentic, inviting culture that they would then go out and start their own group…multiplying themselves.